 In one paragraph I've summed up pretty much every Pinterest article ever written, and outside of this article, every article ever to be written on the subject.
 So when we get into our approach to running Pinterest via the scheduling tool Tailwind, we'd hope to offer something a bit more in-depth than that because the above is just common knowledge.

-With a tool as powerful as Tailwind for Pinterest, running with common knowledge will not be using the app's full potential.
+With a tool as powerful as Tailwind, Pinterest optimization has never been easier.
 To help you get more out the service, today we wanted to share our current Pinterest strategies for our travel blogs.

 A Brief Tailwind Pinterest Summary